Can you freeze Sweet Barbecued Pork Chops?

-Freeze option: Place pork chops in freezer containers; top with sauce.
+Place pork chops in freezer containers; top with sauce.
 Cool and freeze.
 To use, partially thaw in refrigerator overnight.
-Heat through in a covered saucepan, gently stirring sauce and adding a little water if necessary.
-Yield: 8 servings.
+Heat through in a covered saucepan, gently stirring sauce; add water if necessary.

 Barbecue Pork Chops Tips

 How do you keep pork chops from drying out?

 The best way to keep pork chops from drying out is to keep a close eye on the internal temperature.
 Use a meat thermometer to test the pork for doneness—you’re looking for an internal temperature of 145° for maximum juiciness.
 Brining